Sam Brind holds a master's in physics with theoretical physics (MPhys) from the University of Manchester.

-The Franck-Hertz experiment, performed by James Franck and Gustav Hertz, was presented in 1914 and clearly demonstrated these discretised energy levels for the first time.
+The Franck-Hertz experiment, performed by James Franck and Gustav Hertz, was presented in 1914 and clearly demonstrated these discretized energy levels for the first time.
 It was a historic experiment, acknowledged by the 1925 Nobel Prize in Physics.
-After a lecture on the experiment, Einstein was reported as saying "It's so lovely, it makes you cry!".
+After a lecture on the experiment, Einstein was reported as saying "It's so lovely, it makes you cry!"

 Near to the filament is a metal grid, G1, which is held at a voltage, V1.
 This voltage is used to attract the newly free electrons, which then pass through the grid.
 An accelerating voltage, U2, is then applied.
 This accelerates the electrons towards the second grid, G2.
 This second grid is held at a stopping voltage, U3, which acts to oppose the electrons reaching the collecting anode, A. The electrons collected at this anode produce the measured current.
 Once the values of UH, U1 and U3 are set the experiment boils down to varying the accelerating voltage and observing the effect on the current.

 Shown in the diagram above is an example of the shape of a typical Franck-Hertz curve.
-The diagram has been labelled to indicate the key parts.
+The diagram has been labeled to indicate the key parts.
 How are the features of the curve accounted for?
-Assuming the atom has discretised energy levels, there are two types of collision the electrons can have with the gas atoms in the tube:
+Assuming the atom has discretized energy levels, there are two types of collision the electrons can have with the gas atoms in the tube:

 - Elastic collisions - The electron "bounces" off the gas atom without losing any energy/speed.
 Only the direction of travel is changed.

 - Inelastic collisions - The electron excites the gas atom and loses energy.
 Due to the discrete energy levels, this can only happen for a precise value of energy.
 This is called the excitation energy and corresponds to the difference in energy between the atomic ground state (lowest possible energy) and a higher energy level.